Democrats Manchin, Schumer agree on $430 billion tax, drugs, energy bill | Politics

 U.S. Democratic Senator Joe Manchin said on Wednesday he has reached a deal with Senate Democratic leader Chuck Schumer on a bill to increase corporate taxes, reduce the national debt, invest in energy technologies and lower the cost of prescription drugs.

 Manchin has often been a roadblock to President Joe Biden's policy goals, including those specifically addressed in the bill.
 He previously said he wanted to address high U.S. prescription drug costs, but was concerned more government spending could increase inflation.
-The bill includes $430 billion in new spending on energy and health insurance investments, and more than pays for itself by raising minimum taxes for big companies and enforcing existing tax laws, Schumer and Manchin said in a statement.
+The bill includes $430 billion in new spending on energy, electric vehicle credits and health insurance, and more than pays for itself by raising minimum taxes for big companies and enforcing existing tax laws, Schumer and Manchin said in a statement.

 "I have worked diligently to get input from all sides on the legislation my Democratic colleagues have proposed and listened to the views of my Republican friends to find a path forward that removes inflationary policies so that Congress can respond to Americans’ suffering from high prices," Manchin said.
 Senator Kyrsten Sinema of Arizona, another Democrats who has at times blocked Biden's agenda, declined immediate comment on news of the agreement.